butla/mountepy/CONTRIBUTING.rst

 After creating a commit, run `Tox`_ to make sure that you did everything OK.

 Remember to rebase onto master before submitting your pull request.
+Also, it's good to submit small pull requests with incremental changes that don't need implement an entire feature, in the spirit of `trunk-based development`_.

 Oh, and if you're contributing some documentation (README, docstrings), it's good to run it through a spell checker (`hunspell`_ is good for command-line usage)